csumathdyj/libdigest-hmac-sha256-cxx11/README.md

 -----------

 To calculate a SHA-256 message digest, use SHA256 class.

-To calculate a MD5 message digest, use MD5 class.

 To calculate a HMAC message authentication code, use HMAC class template.
 Its constructor creates the digest object with